contrust/sensor-data-parser/README.md

 # Sensor data parser
 A parser of data from a sensor.
 # Dependencies
-If you have pip installed, you can install poetry and create a virtual environment
+If you have python3.11 and pip installed, you can install poetry and create a virtual environment
 ```sh
 make init
 ```